Aromatic and clumped multi-indices: algebraic structure and Hopf embeddings: Preliminaries on aromatic and clumped Butcher forests

 \begin{remark} More generally, the aromatic/clumped forests can be equipped with a structure of pre-Hopf algebroid/algebra \cite{Bronasco22cef}.
 We mention that planar extensions of these objects exist and yield post-Hopf algebroid/algebra \cite{Li23pha, Busnot25pha, Busnot26tft}. \end{remark}

 \begin{remark} The BCK structure allows to formulate the composition of differential operators given by a Taylor expansion (more precisely, by S-series).
 The product dual to the BCK coproduct is called the composition law and appears in the order analysis of numerical integrators of Runge-Kutta type.
-The use of Hopf structures with aromatic and clumped forests allows in particular the explicit description of the Taylor expansion of methods that preserve volume and the analysis of aromatic B-series methods \cite{MuntheKaas16abs, Bogfjellmo19aso, Laurent23tab}. \end{remark}
+This approach generalises to aromatic B-series methods \cite{MuntheKaas16abs, Bogfjellmo19aso, Laurent23tab} with the Hopf structures of aromatic and clumped forests. \end{remark}